 The staff member may respond in writing to any item placed in the staff member’s personnel file and the response will be included in the personnel file.

 B. No disciplinary action, evaluation document, or complaint will be placed into a member’s personnel file without a copy being provided to the member.
 Normally, the member will be asked to acknowledge receipt of a copy by affixing the member’s signature to the file copy.
 Such a signature is not to be construed as indicating agreement with the contents thereof.
-Information contained in working files shall be emptied or placed in the personnel file within two years of initial placement in the working file.

 C. Document(s) related to performance or discipline shall not be placed in a bargaining unit member’s file more than thirty (30) days after termination.